-Another addition to the sound dampening package on the Bucky Classic 750 is the drive paddle noise dampener located on the front arm of the rear suspension (shown in Figure 16).
+Another addition to the sound dampening package on the Bucky 750 FX is the drive paddle noise dampener located on the front arm of the rear suspension (Figure 18).

-Figure 16: Drive paddle sound dampener installed on front suspension arm.
+Figure 18: Picture of the drive paddle sound dampener installed on front suspension arm.

 The drive paddle sound dampener isolates the sound produced by the drive paddles contacting the drive lugs on the track.
 This contact noise was seen as a peak at 300 Hz in the 2005 test data.
-As the 2006 data shows (Figure 14), this 300 Hz peak has been reduced to nearly zero.
+As the 2006 data shows (Figure 17), this 300 Hz peak has been reduced to nearly zero.